1. The fitout process and framework

 Fitout projects that are carried out after a building's completion are also required to meet the requirements of the building's owner.
 The building's owner can require that the building's original consultants be used to either design the fitout or to check and approve the design.
 In some cases, the original building-services subcontractors must be used for building work.

-When fitout projects are funded wholly or partly through the OAP, EPW requires that the construction be managed by QBuild.
+When fitout projects are funded wholly or partly through the OAP, HLGPPW requires that the construction be managed by QBuild.

-When fitout projects are funded wholly or partly through the OAP, it is preferred that the construction is delivered using EPW's construction services.
+When fitout projects are funded wholly or partly through the OAP, it is preferred that the construction is delivered using HLGPPW's construction services.

 Office fitout projects involve approvals as follows: